Greece Residency

 Flat Tax Regime (Non-Dom)

-Alternatively, individuals may elect a flat annual tax of EUR 100,000 on foreign-sourced income, regardless of amount — extendable to additional family members for EUR 20,000 per person annually.
+Alternatively, qualifying new residents may elect Greece's non-dom regime — a flat annual charge on foreign-sourced income, regardless of amount, extendable to family members for an additional annual charge per person, subject to conditions and time limits.

 Frequently Asked Questions